Edit this page

 Expo modules make it possible to easily use native, external libraries built for Android and iOS in React Native projects.
 This tutorial focuses on utilizing the Expo Modules API to create radial charts using two similar libraries accessible on both native platforms.

-The iOS library is inspired by the Android library, so they both have a very similar API and functionality.
+The iOS library is inspired by the Android library, so they both have similar API and functionality.
 This makes them a good example for this tutorial.

 In this video you will learn how to wrap native libraries using Expo Modules API.